14 Wedding Things You Can Cut Without Feeling Guilty (Even If Everyone Else Is Doing Them)

 You don’t have to do what every other bride is doing.

-And you definitely don’t have to do what your aunt, your planner, or that girl from high school’s Pinterest board says is “a must.”
+And you definitely don’t have to do what your aunt, your cousin, or what other brides on tiktok says you should do.

 This is your wedding, not a performance.

-So here are 11 things you’re allowed to say “nah” to—and still have a beautiful, meaningful, unforgettable day.
+So here are 12 things you’re allowed to say NO to - and still have a beautiful, meaningful, unforgettable day.

 I’m not here to tell you your wedding day isn’t special or that you shouldn’t spend on things that truly matter to you.